python/typing/docs/spec/callables.rst

-Protocols can be used to define flexible callback types that are hard (or even impossible) to express using the ``Callable[...]`` syntax specified by :pep:`484`, such as variadic, overloaded, and complex generic callbacks.
+Protocols can be used to define flexible callback types that are hard (or even impossible) to express using the ``Callable[...]`` syntax as specified :ref:`above <callable>`, such as variadic, overloaded, and complex generic callbacks.
 They can be defined as protocols with a ``__call__`` member::

   from typing import Protocol